Contact clerking team

 • registration and enforcement of foreign judgments in England, the BVI and Gibraltar;

-• Bar of the Eastern Caribbean Supreme Court in the British Virgin Islands.
+• Bar of the Eastern Caribbean Supreme Court in the British Virgin Islands (the BVI Bar).

-• Chancery Bar Association (ChBA), serving on the main committee;
+• Chancery Bar Association (ChBA), serving on the main committee and as Chair of the Junior Chancery Bar;

 • Financial Services Lawyers Association (FSLA).